Like a Local Guide

 So, learn to say: 'No thanks, it's too much'.
 In italian: 'No grazie, è troppo caro'.

-Since Palermo was “discovered” as a tourist destination, the prices of street food like "arancine" and even some pizzas and ice creams have tripled in just a few years and in some cases, both the quality and quantity actually decreased, especially in the areas most frequented by tourists.
+Since Palermo was “discovered” as a tourist destination, the prices of street food and even some pizzas and ice creams have tripled in just a few years and in some cases, both the quality and quantity actually decreased, especially in the areas most frequented by tourists.
 Now, from what little I know about marketing, you can only justify a price increase if you improve the quality of the product or increase the size of the portions or if you're living under the illusion that Palermo has suddenly and magically turned into a international jet-set destination like Monte Carlo or Porto Cervo.
 But guess what?
 Neither happened.

 I don’t know exactly what’s behind this madness, maybe just a little misunderstanding by some shopkeeper that heard, from some local politician, that Palermo was on its way to becoming the next Dubai #palermocomedubai and dreaming of attracting Arab sheiks, fantasizing about the Sultan of Brunei or His Majesty, King Joffy Joffer, Sovereign of Zamunda walking into their shop to buy an "arancina" or a gelato for three times its price.

 But guess what?
-I haven't seen any of these kings and sheikhs around Palermo yet — have you?
+I haven't seen any of these kings and sheikhs around Palermo yet, have you?
 Palermo, thankfully, is not Dubai and Mondello is not Monte Carlo.

-One last note to the shop owners of “Palermo come Dubai”: just a friendly reminder — Palermitans are not fools.
+One last note to the shop owners of “Palermo come Dubai”: just a friendly reminder, Palermitans are not fools.
 We have kitchens at home that would make a Michelin-starred chef jealous.
 We can do it all ourselves: desserts, bread, pizza, arancine, rotisserie, street food, gelato...
 Cooking well is part of our centuries-old culture.
 So if any of us still walk into your overpriced shops, consider it a small miracle.

 Of course, everyone’s free to keep walking the path of “fleece the tourist” and dressing up any nonsense and charging whatever he pleases for six months a year — and then spend the other six months running desperate discount promos on TikTok.